couchbase/kafka-connect-couchbase/README.md

     }

-# Experimental Sink Connector
+# Couchbase Sink Connector

-Since release 3.1.0, the library includes an experimental Sink Connector that reads messages from a Kafka topic and sends them to Couchbase Server.
+Now let's talk about the sink connector, which reads messages from one or more Kafka topics and writes them to Couchbase Server.

 The sink connector will attempt to convert message values to JSON.
 If the conversion fails, the connector will fall back to treating the value as a String BLOB.